CedricRobitaille/DOM-Events-Lab/README.md

 ## Overview
 There are a few key components to this system that makes it worth digging into.

-**Event Listening** - Instead of adding event listeners to every single button, we can cheat by creating a smarter event listener.
+**Event Listening** - Instead of adding event listeners to every single button, we can cheat by creating a smarter event listener. <br>
-**Number Incrementation** - As we add numbers to the calculator, we must shift pre-existing digits, and then add the new digit.
+**Number Incrementation** - As we add numbers to the calculator, we must shift pre-existing digits, and then add the new digit. <br>
 **Calculating** - For a more advanced user-friendly calculator, some trickery's needed to enable features like "=" spamming, to chaining operators.